4 June 2021

 Songbirds will raise the alarm when they see a young peregrine perched nearby.
 Most will make alarm calls, a few may dive-bomb to drive it away.
 American robins are the loudest and most likely to be nearby.
 Here’s a robin alarm call.

-5. Difference in appearance in flight: Juveniles have a pale tip on the tail.
+5. Juveniles look different in flight.
+They have pale tip on the tail.

 The colors brown (juvenile) vs. gray (adult) are hard to tell at a backlit distance.
 However in June juveniles have fresh tail feathers while adults do not.
 Fresh tail feathers in both plumages have pale tips that glow when sunlight shines through them.
 If you see an obviously pale tail tip, chances are you’re looking at a juvenile.